luclorencini-zz/LorisJS/README.md

     constructor() {
-        super("bind-example");   //loads 'this.elem' with the div element this.model = { name: ''};  //creates an object that will hold the data this.bindModel(model);  //bind the object's fields with html tags with 'ui-bind' }
+        super("bind-example");   //loads 'this.elem' with the div element this.model = { name: ''};  //creates an object that will hold the data this.bindModel(model);  //bind the object's fields with html tags that have 'ui-bind' set }
 }